 – AJ Styles defeats Christopher Daniels.

 2011 – Go Shiozaki defeats Takashi Sugiura, to win the GHC Heavyweight Championship.

 2012 – The All Night Express (Rhett Titus & Kenny King) are stripped of the ROH Tag Team Championship; Ring of Honor severed ties with Kenny King, after a contract dispute.

 2014 – On Impact Wrestling, Austin Aries defeats Sanada, to win the TNA X Division Championship for the 5th time.

 2015 – At EVOLVE 45, Timothy Thatcher defeats Drew Galloway, to win both the EVOLVE Championship and the Dragon Gate USA ‘Open the Freedom Gate’ Championship.
 Galloway had held both titles simultaneously.

-HAPPY BIRTHDAY TO: WWF’s longest-reigning Light Heavyweight Champion Gillberg (58 years old); 2-time USWA Southern Heavyweight Champion Billy Jack Haynes (64 years old); CZW wrestler Isiah Kassidy (20 years old); indy wrestler Ashton Vuitton (26 years old); and 2-time Wrestlepro Suicidal 6-Way Champion The Drunken Swashbuckler (31 years old).
+HAPPY BIRTHDAY TO: WWF’s longest-reigning Light Heavyweight Champion, Gillberg (59 years old); 2-time USWA Southern Heavyweight Champion, Billy Jack Haynes (65 years old); CZW wrestler, Isiah Kassidy (21 years old); indie wrestler, Ashton Vuitton (27 years old); current Girl Fight Champion, Hudson Envy (28 years old); and 2-time Wrestlepro Suicidal 6-Way Champion, The Drunken Swashbuckler (32 years old).